-The 35 foot waterfall cascades over a cliff and great to stand under during hot days.
+The 35-foot waterfall cascades over a cliff and is great to stand under during hot days.
 Just be mindful of the namesake slick rocks that you’ll be standing on.

-Cullasaja Falls is another roadside waterfall along the Byway and more viewable when the greenery that surrounds it has faded back a bit.
+Cullasaja Falls is a great roadside waterfall along the Waterfall Byway and more viewable when the greenery that surrounds it has faded back a bit.
 You can descend down a tricky 0.2-mile path along rocks and ropeway but practice caution if you decide upon this way.